CME – Privacy Statement – GDPR

 As a Data Controller for client information

-We are the CME Personnel Consultancy Ltd and we provide payroll services to small and medium sized businesses.
+We are the CME Personnel Consultancy Ltd and we provide payroll services to all businesses.

 We value your privacy and appreciate that you trust us to keep your data safe.

 Information we collect is only that which is necessary to fulfil contracts with our clients or to assist potential clients with requests for quotes.

 This information comprises of company name (where applicable), name of person (people) who are authorised to deal with us, address, telephone number(s) and email address(es).

 We collect the information described above to allow us to fulfil contracts, invoice our clients, to provide related customer service and to maintain business and financial records as required by legislation.

 Only employees of our company have access to client information which is held on computers with appropriate security settings and we do not disclose any such data to any third party without permission or legal requirement.
 All employees have undergone appropriate training in GDPR compliance.

 We only keep information for as long as is necessary for the purpose for which it is supplied or because we are legally required to do so.